/images/resources/tutorials/configuration/tutorials-elasticsearch.png

 This tutorial will show one possible way to implement Logging Best Practices for the Curity Identity Server, by aggregating technical support logs to the popular open source Elasticsearch system.
 The result will be a productive setup where logs are immediately available to query whenever you need to troubleshoot.

-The following Elastic Stack components will be deployed to a demo level for a development computer:
+The following Elastic Stack components will be deployed to a demo level to a local cluster.

 ComponentOverview of Behavior